jmarca/cas_validate/README.md

 By default now, if your CAS server returns user attributes as XML, then these attributes will be parsed and loaded into the environment.

+As noted above, the XML parser was switched away from a SAX-style parser to a whole document parser, in order to get around a character encoding bug.
+This change has an accompanying test in `test/xml_parser_test.js`, and reads in the two files found in `test/files/`, so if you want to test out your own specific case prior to deploying this library, swap in your own XML files there.

-The test (test/xml_parser.js) is designed explicitly for my case, where I am passing back `['mail','sn','cn','givenName','groups']` from ldap via CAS.
+The test (`test/parse_casxml_response.js`) is designed explicitly for my case, where I am passing back `['mail','sn','cn','givenName','groups']` from ldap via CAS.
 If your local CAS server is not passing back these things, then the test will fail for you.
 To help, I am dumping to the